cropgeeks/hpc-help/system-overview.rst

 ---------------

 .. important::
   Due to the ongoing COVID-19 situation, not all of the machines listed below are currently up and running.
-The Ganglia link (above) will show which machines are currently live.
+The links above will show which machines are currently live.

 The tables below list the various batches of hardware the make up the current cluster, with each set of nodes named something 'fun' on a (geeky) thematic basis.